Studies on dolutegravir and sleep, cardiovascular and CNS side effects, and risk of IRIS

 Polly Clayden, HIV i-Base

-Meta-analysis of randomised trials presented at EACS 2017 found higher risk of insomnia for dolutegravir (DTG) compared with other antiretrovirals (ARVs).
+Meta-analysis of randomised trials presented at EACS 2017 found a slightly higher risk of insomnia for dolutegravir (DTG) compared with other antiretrovirals (ARVs).
 But no difference for other CNS side effects.

 There was also no significant difference in the risk of cardiac serious adverse events (SAEs) between DTG and other ARVs.
 The risk of IRIS was low but the main trials excluded people with CDC stage C disease.